Vesninovich/gmeme-random/README.md

 ## Usage

-Specify folder from which to get memes in extensions settings.
+1. Specify folder from which to get memes in extensions settings
+2. Click on `memes -> Show Random` in top bar
+3. Enjoy

 ## Build